greenideas/school-notes/2012/Fall/Criminal Law/Criminal-Law-Class-Notes.markdown

 ## September 12
 * Biggest problem with *McKlesky* is the lack of a limiting principle.
-* Statistics can be used as eviidence in:
+* Statistics can be used as evidence in:
 	* Jury Venire cases - if the composition of a jury doesn't match the local demography
 	* Title VII Civil Rights Claims
 	* Why not capital sentencing?